-We have 67 Fire Stations across Northern Ireland plus one additional satellite station location in Dunmurry (2020-21: 68), with crews providing a fast and effective response to a wide range of emergency incidents all across Northern Ireland.
+We have 67 Fire Stations across Northern Ireland plus one additional satellite station location in Dunmurry (2021-22: 67), with crews providing an effective response to a wide range of emergency incidents all across Northern Ireland.

 Under The Fire and Rescue Services (Northern Ireland) Order 2006 our response duties moved beyond the historical activities of extinguishing fires to include other response activities, such as Road Traffic Collisions (RTC).
 The Fire and Rescue Services (Emergencies) Order (Northern Ireland) 2011 further extended our statutory responsibility to include Chemical, Biological, Radiological and Nuclear (CBRN), Search and Rescue (SAR), serious flooding and serious transport incidents.